• Real Estate Professionals

 Crumble the yolks and add the mayonnaise, mustard, salt, and pepper.
 Mix until blended smooth.
 Using a scoop spoon, add equal amounts of yolk mixture into the egg whites.
 Sprinkle with paprika and return to refrigerator until ready to serve.
 Makes 12 deviled eggs.

-Pepper Jack-Chile-Bacon Deviled Eggschili cheese eggs
+Pepper Jack-Chile-Bacon Deviled Eggs

 Ingredients